-Wendy exiting, as she reaches the end of the rainbow painting, cut back to Jack from the angle of where she had been standing.
+Wendy exiting, as she reaches the end of the rainbow painting, cut back to Jack observed roughly from the angle of where she had been standing.
 As we hear her footsteps continuing across the floor, Jack returns to work.
 The scrapbook shows different images and paper is already in the carriage.
 This shot of Jack appears out of joint with the others, his temperament and face dramatically different, no hint of rage there, but Kubrick has styled the shot so that Wendy's departing footsteps heard over it tie the cuts together aurally.

 The door beyond is now hidden by the lamp.
-Jack's position conceals whether or not the table and chair, which were there then gone then returned, are there or not.
+Jack's position conceals whether or not the table and chair, which were there, then gone, then returned, are there or not.

 Jack's demand for absolute privacy, no intrusion whatsoever, recalls the legal term for camera.

 The chair and table that are briefly absent are mirrored by another chair and table on the left.
-Their absence is not a fluke, a break in continuity.
+Their absence is not a fluke, not a break in continuity.
 In Eyes Wide Shut, we have a similar situation in the apartment of Marion Nathanson whose father dies.
 When Dr. Harford is in the hall outside her father's bedroom, we see two tables with jade sculptures on them.
 Soon after, when Marion's boyfriend (a kind of double of Bill) visits and passes down the same hall, one of the tables is now empty of sculptures.

 Bill goes down the hall in which we see the jade statuettes.